Best Mini-Z Tires for RCP Tracks (2026)

 This is the RCP-specific buyer’s guide with exact products and part numbers.
 For a broader overview of tire selection across all surfaces, start with the Mini-Z Tire Guide.
 For advanced compound tuning by surface, see Tire Compounds by Surface.

 If you race on RCP (foam) tracks, tires are 80% of your setup.
 You can have a $500 chassis, but if you show up with the wrong rubber, a box-stock ReadySet will lap you.
+I’ve been on the wrong side of that equation.
+It is not fun.

 The “Just Works” Gold Standard (Start Here)